madanbaduwal/usa-university-application-process/visa_interview_questions.md

 12. What did you do since your graduation?

-Answers: I joined Fusemachines as a machine learning engineer, Beside that, I was visiting advisor at National Innovation Center.
-Currently, I am working at BP Koirala eye foundation.
+Answers: I joined "X" as a machine learning engineer, Beside that, I was visiting advisor at X. Currently, I am working at X.

 13. Any backlog?